AndrewHenderson/mariodux/README.md

   click: 'onClick'
 }
 ```
 One particular issue that arises when coupling discreet event listeners with DOM diffing is that the DOM node may be presenting data which is not part the view's model.
-This is most apparent in the provided [async example](https://github.com/AndrewHenderson/mariodux/tree/master/examples/async) where `li` nodes are maintained and only their text updated.
+This is most apparent in the provided [async example](https://github.com/AndrewHenderson/mariodux/tree/master/examples/async) where views hold reference to `li` nodes and whose text was updated by  morphdom.

 When this happens, the node continues to belong to a view that rendered it, a view whose model does not contain the data presented.